induane/asinine-website/topics/articles/2019/editorial/article_35.rst

 fabricated because the Justice Department has a bone to pick with Assange, or our security systems are so woefully inadequate that it's probably being hacked on a near constant basis by other countries' intelligence agencies.
-I'm going to assume it's the former because the alternative make the United States look so utterly inept that I wouldn't even know how to analyze the problem.
+I'm going to assume it's the former because the alternative makes the United States look so utterly inept that I wouldn't even know how to analyze the problem.

 It's easy  to *say* "As a computer scientist, I can tell you that the charges